Where Are Subarus Made

 This is due to the high demand for Subarus here in the United States (and North America, in general).
 This was initially a joint venture with Isuzu.
 Speaking more about Subaru’s Indiana plant, they officially started back in the late-80s.
 The first car made there is the Subaru Legacy, with production starting on September 11, 1989.
 Now, it’s got over 6,000 employees.

-Fun fact; as of 2023, Subaru’s Indiana plant celebrated the 7-millionth vehicle that rolled off their factory floors.
+Fun fact: as of 2023, Subaru’s Indiana plant celebrated the 7-millionth vehicle that rolled off its factory floors.
 That’s a huge achievement on its own, even more so compared to the production capacity and volume at Subaru’s other four plants in Japan.
-Currently, most Subaru models sold in the North American market is made at their Indiana plant.
+Currently, most Subaru models sold in the North American market are made at their Indiana plant.

 These include the highly popular Impreza, Legacy, Outback, and Ascent models.
 Then, there’s Subaru’s four other manufacturing plants, all of them located in Japan.
 All four of which are located in Ōta, Gunma Prefecture, which is then split into four distinct locations.
 The brand’s Subaru-chō factory is where they build the highly popular Subaru BRZ sports car.